data301-2021-summer2/project-group8-project/data/processed/README.md

-# This folder contains all the processed datasets .
+# This folder contains all the processed datasets.